tearust/t-rust/docs/_gitbook-dev-docs/020_tutorial/030_deploy_helloworld_testnet/README.md

 nvm use 14.14.0
 ````

-Upon succesful completion you'll save the CID of the front-end to use in the next section.
+Upon succesful completion you'll save the CID of the front-end to use in the next section (the CID is on the last line ending with `dist`).

 ![image](https://user-images.githubusercontent.com/3214173/231847211-848c89f0-f0ec-4d2a-ae8e-0b908b8e34c3.png)